phunanon/uMod/README.md

     - Also **ConfessMute**
   - **GlobalChat**: mirrors messages between guilds using public or private rooms
     - Includes message editing, deleting, and typing indication
+  - **Histogram**: generates a histogram of hourly and week daily message counts for a user or the guild
 - Useful
   - **Ping**: replies with "Pong!"
   - **StickyMessage**: periodically resends a message to a channel